iley/kamaji.cc/content/hardware/buttons/bom.md

 <img src="/images/button-pcb.jpg">

-For information on how to get the printed circuitboards manufactured, see [next step](/hardware/buttons/pcb).
+For information on how to get the printed circuit boards manufactured, see [next step](/hardware/buttons/pcb).

 ## Switch